nblstrue/Simple-Local-Data-Base-in-C/README.md

 * Verification of all the functions
 * New features in coming depending on the tests
 * Function `delete_file`: was deleting the file even when saying no
+* Fucntion 'show_info': cant read the file when the program was just launched, even if the file has content

 ## ✨ Features / Fonctionnalités